isb-cgc/readthedocs/docs/source/sections/webapp/Register-GCP.rst

 .. _registered:

-Registering a Google Cloud Storage Bucket and a BigQuery Data Set is a prerequisite for using your own data in ISB-CGC.
+Registering a Google Cloud Storage Bucket and a BigQuery Dataset is a prerequisite for storing data downloaded from the Web App to your own Google Cloud location.
 (Please note: The names of the buckets and data sets are case sensitive.)

-**How To Register Buckets and Data sets**
+**How To Register Buckets and Datasets**

 Once you have created a bucket and a dataset in the Google Cloud Console of your Google Cloud Project, you will need to register them with your project name using the Web App.